sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2Config.md

 ### comptroller

-The address of the {SablierV2Comptroller} contract.
-The comptroller is in charge of the Sablier V2 protocol configuration, handling such values as the protocol fees.
+The address of the comptroller contract, which is in charge of the Sablier V2 protocol configuration, handling such values as the protocol fees.

 ```solidity
 ISablierV2Comptroller public override comptroller;